reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 - Even before the product is released, it provides quick feedback on the product, which helps to raise its quality and increase consumer satisfaction.
 - The application can be tested for dependability, usability, and robustness, and testers can provide feedback and suggestions to developers to help them make improvements that will better fulfill consumer needs.
-- Based on recommendations made by the testers, who are the actual users, it assists various organizational teams in making judgments about a product that are well-informed.
+- Based on recommendations made by the testers, who are the actual users, it assists various organizational teams in making well-informed judgments about a product.
 - Since the product is tested by actual users in a production environment, it provides an accurate insight into what customers like and dislike about it.
 - It helps to address software bugs that might not have been addressed or missed during any testing cycles.
 - It reduces the probability of a product failing because it has previously been tested before going into production.

 ## Feature Flags in Automated User Acceptance Tests

 However, using feature flags while performing traditional automated integration testing may be difficult.
-We need to know the state of any feature flags and may be even need to enable or disable a feature flag for a given test.
+We need to know the state of any feature flags and may even need to enable or disable a feature flag for a given test.

-Consider that a new build has been released and deployed to production environment.
-Now a QE tester has to test the existing old functionalities and verify if the new functionalities added over the existing ones are properly load-tested.
-In a conventional automated test, the new feature can be load tested directly, but there will always be a risk of failure which might need quick rollback without impacting the users who are using this app.
+Consider that a new build has been released and deployed to the production environment.
+Now a QA tester has to test the existing old functionalities and verify if the new functionalities added over the existing ones are properly load-tested.
+In a conventional release process, the feature can be released to production and then load-tested right after release.
+But what if the feature doesn't work?
+We have to roll quickly roll back before the users have been impacted too much.

 Here feature flags play a big role.
-Instead of deploying the builds with all the new features in place, we can deploy those features under a flag and disable it before its completely tested.
-Now we might need to write automation tests that would first test the old functionality and then enable the flags to bring in the new functionalities on top of it.
-All of this has to be dynamic and it should be executed in the same page with some waiting period in between to observe any kind of glitch.
-We should also be able to take snapshots at each stage for the purpose of reporting.
+Instead of deploying the builds with all the new features activated, we can deploy those features under a (disabled) feature flag even before it's completely tested.
+Now we might need to write **automation tests that would first test the old functionality and then enable the flags to bring in the new functionalities on top of it**.
+All of this has to be dynamic and it should be executed on the same page with some waiting period in between to observe any kind of glitch.
+We should also be able to take snapshots at each stage for reporting.

-This is where *Cypress* could be quite useful.
+This is where *Cypress* can be quite useful.
 Cypress automation testing lets us change the code and execute the same on the fly.
-This would simulate the exact scenario how a user would see the changes in the application.
-Cypress also has an inbuilt wait for requests as a feature which prohibits the need to configure additional waits to validate the observations.
+This would simulate the exact scenario of how a user would see the changes in the application.
+Cypress also has a built-in wait for requests so that we don't need to configure wait times manually.
 This auto-wait feature also helps Cypress tests to be less flaky.

-Now if there are any issues observed due to those new functionalities, it can be easily rollbacked by simply disabling the feature flag.
+Now if there are any issues observed due to those new functionalities, we can easily roll back to the old version by simply disabling the feature flag.
 This helps us in quick turn-around.
+With a feature management platform like [LaunchDarkly](https://launchdarkly.com/), we can also just enable the features for a test user that we use only for the automated tests so that the real users will not be impacted at all by a potentially broken new feature.

 ## Brief Introduction to LaunchDarkly and its Features

-[LaunchDarkly](https://launchdarkly.com/) is a feature management service that takes care of all the feature flagging concepts.
+LaunchDarkly is a feature management service that takes care of all the feature flagging concepts.
 The name is derived from the concept of a *“dark launch”*, which deploys a feature in a deactivated state and activates it when the time is right.

 {{% image alt="LaunchDarkly Internal" src="images/posts/feature-flag-tools/launchdarkly.png" %}}